ichard26/next-pr-number/README.md

 .
 Updating a changelog in preparation for a release takes time, valuable time away from other things.
 So a policy was introduced where PRs now must have an changelog entry which contains the PR number.
-While that reduced the administrative workload, it pretty much pushed the workload on to the contributo,w ho must now get the PR number somehow.
+While that reduced the administrative workload, it pretty much pushed the workload on to the contributors, who must now get the PR number somehow.
 You can guess / fill-in the rest of the details :)

 **Note: Next PR Number only supports public GitHub repositories**